-Meewasin, with the support of Loraas Disposal and the City of Saskatoon, is once again planning to make Saskatoon shine with the annual Meewasin Volunteer Clean Up of its riverbanks, parks and city streets.
-With the support of Loraas Disposal and the City of Saskatoon, Meewasin is promoting the Meewasin Spring Clean Up beginning Earth Day, Sunday, April 22 - May 19, 2018.
+Meewasin, with the support of Loraas Disposal, Tim Hortons, Clean Canada Together and the City of Saskatoon, is once again planning to make Saskatoon shine with the annual Meewasin Volunteer Clean Up of its riverbanks, parks and city streets.
+With the support of Loraas Disposal, Tim Hortons and the City of Saskatoon, Meewasin is promoting the Meewasin Spring Clean Up beginning Earth Day, Monday, April 22, until May 30, 2019.

 Loraas Disposal has donated and placed garbage and recycling dumpsters in six locations in the valley: Meewasin Park North, The Weir, the Meewasin Valley Centre parking lot, Rotary Park parking lot, Diefenbaker Park and south of the Meewasin Northeast Swale.

 - Companies, school groups, and the public participating in Meewasin Clean Up can register for an area of the river valley by filling out this form: https://goo.gl/forms/81XUH21KzTm1SCRe2.